malyabansalper/BlogDaily/README.md

 # BlogDaily

-# This is a Basic Blog website!!!
+# This is a BlogDaily website!!!

+A website to bring out the writer in you.

-Basic JavaScript /HTML /CSS/ Express.Js Application
+Tech Stack : JavaScript /HTML /CSS/ /Bootstrap / Express.Js / Node.Js

 Hosted at: https://floating-depths-91485.herokuapp.com/

-A new article can be composed by visiting : https://floating-depths-91485.herokuapp.com/compose